2102ankit/s-portfolio-sample/README.md

-This is a Portfolio - Project made for my friend Soham by following a Tutorial.
+This is a Portfolio - Project made by following a Tutorial to learn SCSS